 It is a very social game, though there are competitions and tournaments worldwide.
 It has been around for about fifty years and is all the rage, especially with many tennis players, since the court is half of the size of a tennis court AND you serve the ball using an underhand style motion, making it a bit easier on the body!
 The net is slightly lower than a regulation tennis net.

 Setting up the court and net took about fifteen minutes the very first time and a few minutes less, the second time.
 You can see from the photos, that a tape measure is needed and with the reusable lines, one can adjust things as you go!
-The length of the pickle ball court is 44 feet in total x 20 feet across.
-The net is placed in the center of the length to make two even sides to play on.
+The length of the pickleball court is 44 feet in total x 20 feet across.
+The net is placed in the center of the distance to make two even sides to play on.

 There are two service boxes: a right box and a left box and the server alternates hitting serves into one for one point and changes for the next and so on.
 Since the server only gets one chance to serve, it’s similar to volleyball serving.
-In tennis the server gets two chance to hit their serve into play.
+In tennis, the server gets two chances to hit their serve into play.

-After the serve is hit, the receiver on the opposite side of the net, returns the serve and if the hits in bounds and in play, the third hit must bounce on the court before a volley is allowed (a ball hit on the fly or in the air before bouncing).
-That may sound confusing, but the beginning of the game must have three shots which hit the ground before any can be hit on the fly.
+After the serve is hit, the receiver on the opposite side of the net returns the serve, and if the hits in bounds and in play, the third hit must bounce on the court before a volley is allowed (a ball hit on the fly or in the air before bouncing).
+That may sound confusing, but the beginning of the game must have three shots that hit the ground before any can be hit on the fly.
 This is true for each and every point after that as well.

-Pickleball is a bit like tennis, volleyball, badminton and takes rules from a number of them.
+Pickleball is a bit like tennis, volleyball, and badminton and takes rules from several of them.
 YouTube has videos that make it easy to learn and watch, or it’s best to jump right in and learn as you play!
 Here’s a video on how to serve in pickleball.

-When we were done after about an hour, we took the net down and stored it in it’s own carry bag.
-I am hopeful to find other spots to set my new pickleball net up and get in more practice as we wait for the pandemic to get under control.
+When we were done after about an hour, we took the net down and stored it in its own carry bag.
+I am hoping to find other spots to set my new pickleball net up and get in more practice as we wait for the pandemic to get under control.
 I love playing and hope 2021 gives us more opportunities!